jwplayer/applicaster-docs/target-screens.md

 - TOC
 {:toc}

-## About target screens
+## Target screens
 <img align="right" src="./img/movie-target.png" width="250">
-A target screen is where the user lands after selecting a media item from a homepage, library or any other page.
+A target screen is where the user lands after selecting a media item from a landingpage, library or any other page.

 Commonly used target screens:
 - A movie target: that promotes a movie by giving the full details about the video, like a description, rating, duration, etc.
 - Series target.
 That shows the episodes of the series.
 - Player target.
 See [video playback](https://jwplayer.github.io/applicaster-docs/video-playback.html)

 This article focuses on movie target screens.

 ## Structure of a movie target screen
 A typical movie target screen consists of: